This article was updated on 10th September 2023 for freshness and to incorporate new information.

 Coat the chicken with a sticky base (a binding agent)

-Stick your finger in a bowl of salt and note how many grains stick.
-Then cover your finger with mayo and stick it in a bowl of salt.
-A LOT more grains have stuck, right?
+Dip your finger in a bowl of salt and observe how many grains stick.
+Now, coat your finger with mayo and dip it again.
+Notice the difference?

 - EVOO (extra virgin olive oil)

 - Other types of oil